Mary Robinson: Inauguration and early term

+International relations

-In 1992, Robinson traveled to Somalia, which at the time was struck by famine.
-She then traveled to the UN to make a report of her findings.
-The UN ultimately failed in their effort to relieve the famine, and the US eventually intervened, ending the famine by March 1993.
+In 1992, Robinson travelled to Somalia, which at the time was struck by famine.
+She then travelled to the UN to make a report of her findings.
+The UN ultimately failed in its effort to relieve the famine, and the United States eventually intervened, ending the famine by March 1993.

 In the summer of 1993, Robinson met and shook hands with both Queen Elizabeth II and Gerry Adams (the president of Sinn Féin), meetings which occurred on two separate occasions.
-On May 27, Robinson became the first serving Irish president to visit the United Kingdom and meet Queen Elizabeth II at Buckingham Palace.
+On 27 May, Robinson became the first serving Irish president to visit the United Kingdom and meet Queen Elizabeth II at Buckingham Palace.
 She later welcomed visits by senior members of the British royal family, most notably Charles, Prince of Wales, to her official residence, Áras an Uachtaráin.
 In June, a few weeks after her trip to London, Robinson controversially met and shook hands with Gerry Adams in Belfast.
 Dick Spring, now the Tánaiste and Minister for Foreign Affairs, had advised her not to meet Adams, whose party was linked with the Provisional IRA.
 His disapproval was well-circulated by Irish media.
 However, the Government refused to formally advise her not to meet with him.
 During her various visits to Northern Ireland, she in fact regularly met politicians of all hues, including David Trimble of the Ulster Unionist Party and John Hume of the Social Democratic and Labour Party.

+Oireachtas

-In the previous 52 years, only one address to the Oireachtas (parliament) had taken place, by President Éamon de Valera in 1966, on the fiftieth anniversary of the Easter Rising.
+In the previous 52 years, only two addresses to the Oireachtas (parliament) had taken place: by President John F. Kennedy of the United States on 28 June 1963 during a state visit to Ireland, and by President Éamon de Valera in 1969, to mark the fiftieth anniversary of the foundation of Dáil Éireann.
 Robinson delivered two such addresses.
 She was also invited to chair a committee to review the workings of the United Nations, but declined when asked to by the Government of Ireland, who feared that her involvement might make it difficult for it to oppose the proposals that would result.

+Church and religion

 To the surprise of her critics, who had seen her as embodying liberalism that the Catholic Church disapproved of, she had a close working relationship with the Church.
 She visited Irish nuns and priests abroad regularly, and became the first President to host an Áras reception for the Christian Brothers.
 When on a working trip to Rome, she requested, and was granted, an audience with Pope John Paul II.
 Her outfit was condemned by a young priest, Fr David O'Hanlon, for supposedly breaking Vatican dress codes.
-The Vatican contradicted O'Hanlon, pointing out that the dress codes had been changed early in John Paul's pontificate – an analysis echoed by Ireland's Catholic Bishops, who distanced themselves from Fr O' Hanlon's comments.
+The Vatican contradicted O'Hanlon, pointing out that the dress codes had been changed early in John Paul's pontificate – an analysis echoed by Ireland's Catholic Bishops, who distanced themselves from Fr O'Hanlon's comments.